It can quickly become a long string of classes when it comes to tailwind classes, and you might lose an overview.

 - classname order

 Basically, what we see from the Headwind plugin.
 However, this sorting algorithm is a little bit different.
-I would suggest if you are using this ESLint plugin, turn of Headwind for that project.
+If you are using this ESLint plugin, I would suggest that you turn of Headwind for that project.

 - no custom classname